gthreepw00d/mpv-iptv/README.md

 INSTALL

 	Put in ~/.config/mpv/scripts/

 RUN

 	mpv --script-opts=iptv=1 playlist.m3u

 CONTROL

-	\ — to show/hide playlist
+	\ or Mouse right click — to show/hide playlist

-	UP/DOWN — to navigate
+	UP/DOWN or Mouse scroll — to navigate

 	type with keyboard — to search incrementally

-	ENTER — to play
+	ENTER or Mouse left click — to play